 I haven’t seen the guy with the motorcycle gang in quite a while but the guy who was drinking and smoking a lot has cleaned himself up quite a bit.
 He’s still very public, very present in the center of Alameda.
 He doesn’t reek of alcohol anymore.
 I don’t know if he’s quit drinking or just toned down but he seems to be pretty happy and has a job holding signs and dancing – which he rocks.

 The other day we went to get some ground coffee from Peets.
-He was in there, and while I was taking Micah to the bathroom, he approached Mikey and Moxie…“excuse me,” he said, “your daughter…” and here, Mikey said he looked very nervous, very worried, “does she have, does she have Down syndrome?“
+He was in there, and while I was taking Micah to the bathroom, he approached my husband and Moxie…“excuse me,” he said, “your daughter…” and here, my husband, Mikey, said he looked very nervous, very worried, “does she have, does she have Down syndrome?“

 Mikey said yes.